pandas-dev/pandas/doc/source/io.rst

 skiprows : list-like or integer, default ``None``
-  Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file. skipfooter : int, default ``0``
+  Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.

+  If callable, the callable function will be evaluated against the row indices, returning True if the row should be skipped and False otherwise:

+  .. ipython:: python

+     data = 'col1,col2,col3\na,b,1\na,b,2\nc,d,3'
+     pd.read_csv(StringIO(data))
+     pd.read_csv(StringIO(data), skiprows=lambda x: x % 2 != 0)

+skipfooter : int, default ``0``
   Number of lines at bottom of file to skip (unsupported with engine='c'). skip_footer : int, default ``0``